chris-ibrahim/Documents/Motivation1.md

 Try to ask them how did the intership go

-In the second paragraph, the relevance of each data has to be assessed according to the precision of its medium, the current stimulus, the task, etc. Do we haave an example about that?
+In the second paragraph, the relevance of each data has to be assessed according to the precision of its medium, the current stimulus, the task, etc. Do we have an example about that?
 Test-it in psychopyshics experiments.
 What is a psychophysic experiment? and see how it can improve human robot interaction.
 Aren't the advantage clear enough for them to not have to check what it is really about?

 In the third paragraph, what do they mean by "research questions on multimodal attention"?